-Midtown Oakville currently consists of various commercial, and employment uses, which includes large-format commercial/retail plazas, automotive dealerships, large parking areas for the Oakville GO station, office buildings and hotels.
-Within the last two decades, residential uses have been introduced to Midtown, which are discussed in more detail in Section 2.3 below.
+Midtown Oakville currently consists of various commercial, and employment uses which include large-format commercial/retail plazas, automotive dealerships, large parking areas for the Oakville GO Station, office buildings and hotels.
+Within the last two decades, residential uses have been introduced to Midtown, which is discussed in more detail in Section 2.3 below.

-Midtown Oakville benefits from existing services and amenities both within, and in proximity to such as the Oakville GO station, the Oakville Place (a large shopping mall on the north side of the Queen Elizabeth Way (QEW), Downtown Oakville (approximately 2.7 kilometres to the south of the subject site), the QEW (directly north of the subject site), and various commercial retail uses including retailers like Home Depot, LCBO, Longo's, Dollarama, Whole Foods, Value Village, and others.
+Midtown Oakville benefits from existing services and amenities both within and in proximity to such as the Oakville GO Station, the Oakville Place (a large shopping mall on the north side of the Queen Elizabeth Way (QEW), Downtown Oakville (approximately 2.7 kilometres to the south of the subject site), the QEW (directly north of the subject site), and various commercial retail uses including retailers like Home Depot, LCBO, Longo's, Dollarama, Whole Foods, Value Village, and others.

-As mentioned, Midtown Oakville is envisioned to evolve over the coming years and accommodate a significant amount of the Town of Oakville's residential and employment growth.
+As mentioned, Midtown Oakville is envisioned to evolve over the coming years and accommodate a significant amount of the Town of Oakville's residential and employment population.
 It is expected that the majority of the existing uses in the surrounding context will be redeveloped as a part of Midtown's evolution into a true mixed-use community.
 Further to this, the Town of Oakville is also planning a series of significant changes to the surrounding road and open space network.
 New roads, parks, and pedestrian connections are expected to be constructed in Midtown which will improve the public realm, improve connections across the QEW, and create an urban, mixed-use centre.

-2.3 Immediate Surrounding
+1.3 Immediate Surroundings

-For the purposes of this Planning and Urban Design Rationale Report, and to simplify the orientation of the subject site, South Service Road East will be treated as an east-west road framing the north side of the subject site and Trafalgar Road will be treated as a north-south road located east of the subject site.
+For the purposes of this Planning and Urban Design Rationale Report, and to simplify the orientation of the subject site, South Service Road East will be treated as an east-west road framing the north side of the subject site and Argus Road will be treated as an east-west road south of the subject site.

 Immediately north of the subject site is the QEW highway, an 8-lane provincial highway that extends west from the City of Toronto south to St. Catharines.
-North of the QEW is a residential neighbourhood that is comprised of single- and semi-detached dwelling and low-rise apartment buildings.
+To the north of the QEW and fronting onto North Service Road East is Pearson Park.
+The park is approximately 2,968 square metres in size and provides a pedestrian connection from Pearson Drive to Oakville Place shopping mall.
+To the north of Pearson Park, is a residential neighbourhood that is comprised of single-and semi-detached dwellings and low-rise apartment buildings.
+The residential neighbourhood extends north to Leighland Avenue.